Automatic cross-validation in structured models: Is it time to leave out leave-one-out?: Applications

 \subsection{Space-time models for the United Kingdom wind speed data}

 In what follows, we describe how to use the procedure outlined in Section~\ref{sec:LGOCV} to perform cross-validation on space-time models for wind speed data in the United Kingdom (UK).
 We consider a dataset from a regularly updated 20th and 21st-century database from the European Climate Assessment \& Dataset (ECA\&D) project \citep{klein2002daily}.
 We select daily wind speed measurements, in meters per second (m/s), from July 2021 at 189 stations in Ireland and the UK.
 The locations of the stations are presented as coloured dots in \autoref{fig:wdatastations}.
 The observations at each location are displayed with different colors in this figure as grouped time series over July 2021.
-The groups are constructed according to the spatial grid overlayed in dashed gray line.
-Similar patterns can be observed at nearby locations.
+The grouped time series are constructed by computing the average daily wind speed over the stations located within each spatial grid (outlined by dashed gray lines).